Enter your ZIP to

 Impact Window Basics

 Impact windows, often called hurricane windows, are specifically designed to withstand intense weather conditions.
 These windows offer home protection that is far beyond what a normal window offers.
 They are especially popular (and sometimes required) in areas prone to hurricanes, tornadoes, and other extreme weather events, but their benefits extend to any homeowner seeking durability, energy efficiency, and added security.
-Let’s dive into what makes impact windows unique, why they’re worth considering, and what you need to know about installation and costs.
+Let’s dive into what makes these windows unique, why they’re worth considering, and what you need to know about installation and costs.

 What Are Impact Windows?